Selina Jen: Solo career

+On December 17, 2021, Jen released her personal digital EP, My Own Beauty.
+The EP features three tracks: "My Own Beauty" (往美的路我要自己作主), "Joyful Loneliness" (居里夫人), and " We Are All the Same" (你我他).
+Jen contributed to the songwriting and composition for two of the tracks.

 On 1 April 2022, Jen's first horror movie, The Funeral (頭七) was released where she plays the role of a mother.
 This marks her first appearance in a film nearly twelve years after her accident.

-On April 29, 2022, Selina Jen released her second studio album "My Own Beauty", and one of songs "In The Dark" in the album is theme song of "The Funeral", two of which were written and composed by Selina.
+On April 29, 2022, Jen released her second solo studio album My Own Beauty.
+It was her first physical album released under her own independent studio, The Beauty of Ren Limited.
+The album contains a total of eight tracks, including two instrumental versions.
+One of the songs, "In The Dark" (黑夜中相擁), serves as the theme song for the film The Funeral (頭七).
+The physical release is available in two editions: a standard edition and a limited edition featuring a gold-foiled serial number (0001–1031).
+The limited edition, strictly capped at 1,031 copies, was made available for pre-order on April 8 and sold out within two hours.

 Personal life

+Prior to her accident, Jen was on her way to becoming a TV show host.
 On 22 October 2010, Jen suffered third-degree burns on 54% of her body, mostly her back and legs, during an indoor shooting in Shanghai for the musical series I Have a Date with Spring (我和春天有個約會).
 Jen was discharged the following year on 19 January 2011, and held a press conference, stating her condition and her intention to return to work.

-Prior to her accident, she was on her way to becoming a TV show host.

 On 29 May 2010, during a concert at the Taipei Arena, Jen revealed that lawyer Richard Chang (張承中) was her boyfriend.
 She married Chang on 31 October 2011.
-On 4 March 2016, through a post on her Facebook page, Selina announced that she and Chang were planning a divorce.
+On 4 March 2016, through a post on her Facebook page, Jen announced that she and Chang were planning a divorce.
 The divorce was finalized on 27 April.

 In March 2022, six years after her divorce, Jen confirmed that she was dating Xu, a non-celebrity seven years her junior.

-On 13 March 2023, Selina announced on her social media "Podcast" accounts that she was expecting her first child with her boyfriend.
-On 7 September, Selina announced the birth of her son.
+On 13 March 2023, Jen announced on her social media "Podcast" accounts that she was expecting her first child with Xu.
+On 7 September, Jen announced the birth of her son.

-According to TVBS World Taiwan, on 26 December 2023, Selina's team announced that Rensingeatshot would conclude operations in January 2024.
+According to TVBS World Taiwan, on 26 December 2023, Jen's team announced that Rensingeatshot would conclude operations in January 2024.
 They added that the decision would not impact the company's collaborations with other brands.